Pasty: History

 Despite the modern pasty's strong association with Cornwall, its origins are unclear.
 The English word "pasty" derives from Medieval French (O.Fr. paste from V.Lat pasta) for a pie, filled with venison, salmon or other meat, vegetables or cheese, baked without a dish.
-Pasties have been mentioned in cookbooks throughout the ages.
-For example, the earliest version of Le Viandier (Old French) has been dated to around 1300 and contains several pasty recipes.
-In 1393, Le Menagier de Paris contains recipes for pasté with venison, veal, beef, or mutton.
+In 1393, Le Ménagier de Paris contains recipes for pasté with venison, veal, beef or mutton.

-Other early references to pasties include a 13th-century charter that was granted by King John of England (in 1208) to the town of Great Yarmouth.
+Other early references to pasties include a charter that was granted by King John of England to the town of Great Yarmouth in 1208.
 The town was bound to send to the sheriffs of Norwich every year one hundred herrings, baked in twenty four pasties, which the sheriffs delivered to the lord of the manor of East Carlton who then conveyed them to the king.
 Around the same time, 13th-century chronicler Matthew Paris wrote of the monks of St Albans Abbey "according to their custom, lived upon pasties of flesh-meat".
 In 1465, 5,500 venison pasties were served at the installation feast of George Neville, archbishop of York and chancellor of England.
 The earliest reference for a pasty in Devon or Cornwall can be found in Plymouth city records of 1509/10, which describe "Itm for the cooke is labor to make the pasties 10d".
 They were even eaten by royalty, as a letter from a baker to Henry VIII's third wife Jane Seymour confirms: "...hope this pasty reaches you in better condition than the last one ..."
 In his diaries written in the mid-17th century, Samuel Pepys makes several references to his consumption of pasties, for instance "dined at Sir W. Pen's ... on a damned venison pasty, that stunk like a devil", but after this period the use of the word outside Devon and Cornwall declined.